 Most people with dementia eventually require some type of care.
 The exact amount of care will depend on the person's individual needs and abilities, but typically caregivers will provide assistance with activities such as bathing, dressing, eating, toileting, walking, and communicating.

-There is no known cure for dementia ¬ ¬ but there are treatments available that can help improve a person's quality of life.
+There is no known cure for dementia ¬ ¬ but there are dementia treatments available that can help improve a person's quality of life.
 If you're worried about someone you know who may be developing dementia or if you experience any signs or symptoms yourself, speak with your doctor or caregiver about what to do.

 Causes of Dementia